 In some regions, thandai may contain bhang, a cannabis-based preparation.
 It is crucial to consume such preparations responsibly and in moderation, being aware of their effects.
 Always ensure you know the ingredients of any thandai offered.

-Common Confusion: Is all Thandai alcoholic?
+Common Confusion: Is all Thandai intoxicating?

 No, traditional Thandai is a non-alcoholic, spiced milk drink.
 Only specific preparations, often containing bhang, have intoxicating properties.